a23956491z/all_notes/Programming Lang/RISC-V.md

 MIPS only has immediate value in **I-format**
 RISC-V has immediate value in most formats (except for R-type)

+In MIPS J-format, we have 26 bit addr value

 ### Register to Register format
-MIPS has shift amount in R-format allow
+MIPS has shift amount in R-format
+RISC-V hasn't.

 ### Instruction
 1. Pseudo-instuctions